 On the other hand, we can spoil even a very good design with the “stutter” effect.
 This happens because of too long exposure time.
 It’s even worse if the time is the same for each frame.
 The result is the animation stopping at regular intervals and working very mechanically which deprives graphics of natural movement, and quality.

 Every item representing Tibian fansite has a decorative character.
 It cannot boost the player’s stats and skills in any way.
 At first glance, this rule appears straightforward, but I decided to quickly go through it, as it may unnecessarily limit our imagination.

-The fact that the items have to be decorative doesn’t mean that it cannot be a shield, sword, helmet, or backpack.
+The fact that the items have to be decorative doesn’t mean that they cannot be a shield, sword, helmet, or backpack.
 We can reduce the stats of weapons and armors to zero.
-The backpack, on the other hand, can be just a graphics, analogic to other backpacks known in Tibia, but deprived of the possibility to store any items inside.
+The backpack, on the other hand, can be just graphics, analogic to other backpacks known in Tibia, but deprived of the possibility to store any items inside.